ggonnella/textformats/README.md

 During compilation, C code is created and then compiled to binary.
 Besides in Nim code itself, the resulting library can be easily employed in C/C++ and in Python.

+## Documentation

+Under the directory `manuals` are the following documents, in Markdown
+format:

+`specification_syntax.md`
+: Describes the syntax of TextFormats specifications, which are used to describe to the library all components of a format.
+It contains a systematic list of the specification syntax, as well as many examples.
+`specification_tests.md`
+: Specification test data are examples used to be sure that the format specification reflects the expectations.
+This document describes the syntax of test data and explains how to run tests.
+`Nim_API.md`
+: Describes the API of the TextFormats library in the Nim programming language (in which the library is implemented)
+`Python_API.md`
+: Describes the API of the wrapper to the TextFormats library, for using it in the Python programming language.
+`C_API.md`
+: Describes the API of the wrapper to the library, for using it in the C and C++ programming languages.
+`specification_tests.md`
+`CLI.md`
+: Describes the command line interface of TextFormats: a collection of tools, for decoding, encoding, validating data, inspecting and testing specifications and more.
+`developer_manual.md`
+: Code organization and conventions, used in the implementation of the TextFormats library.
+This is addressed to the library software developer, not to the library user.

 ## Running the test suite